All Episodes

 Maybe he retired right after that or something.

-Oh, he retired?
+Oh, he retired.

-No, I'm saying maybe he did.
+No, I say maybe he did.

-How many people, Gordon, do you think, in high positions, are retiring with knowledge of the kinds of things that you and I are talking about right now, taking it to their grave?
+How many people, Gordon, do you think in high positions are retiring with knowledge of the kinds of things that you and I are talking about right now, taking it to their grave?

 Oh, I just don't know.